 Modelling conditional correlations in the volatility of Asian rubber spot and futures returns

-Asia is presently the most important market for the production and consumption of natural rubber.
-World prices of rubber are subject to not only to changes in demand, but also speculation regarding future markets.
-Japan and Singapore are the major future markets for rubber, while Thailand is one of the world's largest producers of rubber.
-As rubber prices are influenced by external markets, it is important to analyse the relationship between the relevant markets in Thailand, Japan and Singapore.
-The analysis is conducted using several alternative multivariate GARCH models.
-The empirical results indicate that the constant conditional correlations arising from the CCC model lie in the low to medium range.
-The results from the VARMA-GARCH model and the VARMA-AGARCH model suggest the presence of volatility spillovers and asymmetric effects of positive and negative return shocks on conditional volatility.
-Finally, the DCC model suggests that the conditional correlations can vary dramatically over time.
-In general, the dynamic conditional correlations in rubber spot and futures returns shocks can be independent or interdependent.
+At the current time, Asia is the most important market in terms of production for world rubber and consumption.
+The world prices of rubber are not only subject to the changing in demands, but also to the speculation of the future markets.
+It is acknowledged that Japan and Singapore are the major futures markets for rubber and Thailand is one of the world's biggest producers of rubber.
+Since the rubber price is influenced by the external markets, attention should paid in great detail to the relationships between the markets in Thailand, Japan and Singapore.
+There is a need to empirically examine the natural rubber RSS3 in the market relationship context of these three countries.
+The analysis is conducted on a variety of multivariate GARCH framework.
+The results indicate that the constant conditional correlations from CCC models of Bollerslev (1990) are medium and low.
+The results from VARMA-GARCG of Ling and McAleer (2003) and VARMA-AGARCH of McAleer et al. (2008) suggest the presence of volatility spillovers and asymmetric effects of positive and negative return shocks on the conditional volatility.
+Finally, DCC models of Engle (2002) presents that the conditional correlations can vary dramatically over time.
+In general, the dynamic volatilities returns in rubber spot and futures returns could be either independent or interdependent over time.

 |JEL||Time-Series Models; Dynamic Quantile Regressions (jel C22), Time-Series Models; Dynamic Quantile Regressions (jel C32), Financial Forecasting (jel G17), Financing Policy; Capital and Ownership Structure (jel G32), Agricultural Finance (jel Q14)|